willtheorangeguy/willtheorangeguy.github.io/src/content/blog/podcast-review/bill-gates-and-rashida-jones-ask-big-questions-podcast-review-1.md

 description: A review on the Bill Gates and Rashida Jones Ask Big Questions Podcast.
 ---

-# What will the world look like after COVID-19? - Bill Gates and Rashida Jones Ask Big Questions

 [EP 1: What will the world look like after COVID-19? - Bill Gates and Rashida Jones Ask Big Questions](https://podcasts.apple.com/us/podcast/ep-1-what-will-the-world-look-like-after-covid-19/id1538630420?i=1000498767574)

 -   These episodes have covered a lot of change, and so this is a fitting episode to end on.